oracle/weblogic-image-tool/site/cache.md

 # Cache

-The cache command is used to add / edit the required metadata for the tool.
-Cache helps the tool to identify where the required installers (wls, fmw, jdk) are located and where to download the patches to.
-There are several subcommands to aid the user.
+Use the `cache` command to add or edit the required metadata for the tool.
+Cache helps the tool to identify where the required installers (WLS, FMW, JDK) are located and where to download the patches.
+There are several subcommands:

 ```
 Usage: imagebuilder cache [COMMAND]